Analytical Solutions Consulting Inc.

 The 2023 Annual Legislative Report on Security and Staffing, prepared by NYSDOCCS, reveals significant deficiencies that hinder effective workforce management:

-• Lack of Clarity in Budget Assumptions: The report fails to differentiate between budgeted and non-budgeted positions and does not adequately analyze cost allocations for ancillary tasks.
+• Lack of Clarity in Budget Assumptions: A review of the 2023 Annual Legislative Report on Security and Staffing reveals that it fails to differentiate between budgeted and non-budgeted positions and does not adequately analyze cost allocations for ancillary tasks.
 This lack of transparency obscures the actual staffing needs and budgetary requirements.

-• Impact of Mandatory Overtime: The report does not adequately assess the level and impact of enforced mandatory overtime, which has led to excessive workforce fatigue and jeopardized operational safety.
+• Impact of Mandatory Overtime: The report does not adequately assess the level and effect of mandated overtime, which has led to excessive workforce fatigue and jeopardizes the operational safety of each prison and jail system.

 • Static Budgetary Formulations: The report relies on static budgetary assumptions that fail to account for the dynamic nature of correctional operations.
-Regular patterns of ancillary tasks reduce workforce availability, straining baseline functionality and creating budgetary disharmony.
+Regular patterns of ancillary tasks reduce workforce availability, strain baseline functionality, and create fiscal disharmony.
+To all of which systems are undermined by managerial perspectives that regulate these ongoing crises, in the absence of safeguards in oversight.

 3. Normalization of Understaffing

-The staffing crisis has led to a normalization of understaffing, where "70% is the new 100%."
-This mindset masks the extent of staffing shortfalls, creating operational instability and increasing the risk of emergency post-closures.
+The staffing crisis has led to a normalization of understaffing, when, before the 2025 strike, the Commissioner of State Corrections issued a memo entitled "70% is the new 100%."
+This mindset masks the extent of staffing shortfalls, creating operational instability and increasing the risk of emergency post-closures and their impact on services.
 Budgetary ambiguity and unregulated staffing gaps have caused many correctional systems to falter, with facilities struggling to meet codified minimum standards and operationalization needs.

-• Need for Data-Driven Analysis: A well-experienced correctional workforce administrator could determine overtime quantification versus the available workforce by analyzing cost, time, and energy dynamics.
-This approach is essential to safeguard workforce continuity and prevent haphazard abuse by leadership.
+• Need for Data-Driven Analysis: Data governance and administration support a well-administered correctional workforce that can determine budgetary measures and overtime utilization relative to available workforce capacity by analyzing cost, time, and energy dynamics.
+This approach is essential to safeguard workforce continuity and prevent haphazard abuse of leadership and corruption.

 Proposed Reforms to Address the Staffing Crisis

-To mitigate the staffing crisis and prevent human exploitation, the following reforms are being proposed:
+To mitigate the staffing crisis and prevent human exploitation, the following reforms are being recommended:

-1. Monthly Overtime Caps Proposed Limits: Establish reasonable monthly overtime limitations and controls, such as a cap of 57 hours, with provisions to increase to 65 hours under specific circumstances.
-Additional provisions may also be implemented to raise thresholds beyond these measures at the request of personnel and according to the needs and discretion of the command.
+1. Monthly Overtime Caps Proposed Limits: Establish reasonable monthly overtime limitations and controls, such as a cap of 57 hours, with provisions to increase to 65 hours or other under contractual terms of agreement or other under emergency circumstances.
+Additional provisions may also be implemented to raise thresholds beyond these measures, at the request of personnel, in accordance with the needs and discretion of the command.
 A cap system manages workforce orchestration performance and attrition dynamics to prevent excessive fatigue.

-• Rationale: Clear limits on overtime are essential to uphold minimum standards of care for corrections officers and ensure operational stability.
-Unregulated overtime degrades workforce performance and benefits, compromising safety and rehabilitation efforts.
+• Rationale: Clear limits on overtime are essential to uphold minimum standards of care for workforce sustainability and operational continuity.
+Unregulated overtime degrades workforce performance by compromising public safety and rehabilitation efforts.

 • Legal and Ethical Basis: Under the New York Codes, Rules, and Regulations (NYCRR), Title 7, the State Commission of Correction (SCOC) establishes minimum standards for correctional facilities, including care, custody, and supervision.
-Overtime caps will align with these standards and remedy inadequacies in staffing policies.
+Overtime caps will align standards to remedy inadequacies in staffing policies.

 2. Data-Driven Staffing Standards

 • Need for Precision: The deficiencies in the 2023 Annual Legislative Report highlight the need for data-driven staffing standards.
-Multivariable calculus, data engineering, and machine learning can provide an actuarial synergy to accurately assess staffing needs and budgetary allocations.
+Multivariable calculus, Human-In-The-Loop (HITL) data engineering, and machine learning can provide a synergistic approach to accurately assess staffing needs and budgetary allocations.

-• Addressing Budgetary Gaps: Critical function losses require an analysis of differentiation between current budgetary assumptions and actual functional costs, including primary and ancillary tasks.
-This analysis is crucial to reconcile budgetary gaps and ensure sustainable staffing levels.
+• Addressing Budgetary Gaps: Critical function losses require a cross-function analysis of differentiation between current budgetary assumptions and actual functional costs, including primary and ancillary tasks.
+This analysis is crucial for reconciling budgetary gaps and ensuring sustainable staffing levels.

 • Preventing Exploitation: Data-driven standards will limit workforce abuse and ensure staffing levels align with operational demands and contractual agreements.

-3. Legislative and Contractual Safeguards Clarifying Contract Language: Address the uncertainty in the NYSCOPBA contract by clarifying language related to overtime, sustaining leave benefits, and regulating shift durations.
+3. Legislative and Contractual Safeguards Clarifying Contract Language: Address the uncertainty in the NYSCOPBA contract by clarifying language related to workforce orchestration and operationalization to manage overtime, sustain leave benefits, and regulate shift durations.
 This will prevent deliberate misinterpretations or indifference that favor cost reduction over a person's quality of life.

 Establishing Operational Safeguards: